rgauthie/tax_conversions/README.md

 ...
 >>>

-3. Ensure there is no blank line at top or bottom of file, then save.
+3. Ensure there is no blank line at top or bottom of file, or anywhere between lines, then save.

 ## Let me know of any additional features you need or any issues you run into!
 I only tested it on Windows, so I may need to bugfix for MacOS (although I made sure the libraries used are compatible on both).